 Our responsibilities for the review of the sustainability information

-Our responsibility is to plan and perform the review assignment in a manner that allows us to obtain sufficient and appropriate assurance evidence for our conclusion.
+Our responsibility is to plan and perform the review engagement in a manner that allows us to obtain sufficient and appropriate assurance information to provide a basis for our conclusion.

-A review aims to obtain a limited level of assurance.
-Procedures performed to obtain a limited level of assurance aim to determine the plausibility of information and are less extensive than a reasonable assurance engagement.
-The procedures performed consisted primarily of making inquiries of staff within the entity and applying analytical procedures on the sustainability information.
-The level of assurance obtained in review engagements is therefore substantially less than the assurance obtained in an audit engagement.
+Procedures performed to obtain a limited level of assurance are aimed to determine the plausibility of information and vary in nature and timing from, and are less in extent, than for a reasonable assurance engagement.
+The level of assurance obtained in review engagements is therefore substantially less than the assurance obtained in audit engagements.

 We have exercised professional judgement and have maintained professional scepticism throughout the review, in accordance with the Dutch Standard 3810N, ethical requirements and independence requirements.

-- Performing an external environment analysis, and obtaining insight into relevant social themes and issues and the characteristics of the organisation.
+- Performing an analysis of the external environment and obtaining insight into relevant social themes and issues and the characteristics of the Bank.

-- Evaluating the appropriateness of the reporting policy and its consistent application, including the evaluation of the results of the stakeholders’ dialog and the reasonableness of management’s estimates.
+- Evaluating the appropriateness of the reporting criteria used, their consistent application and related disclosures in the sustainability information.
+This includes the evaluation of the results of the stakeholders’ dialogue and the reasonableness of estimates made by the Executive Board.

-- Interviewing management (or relevant co-workers) at corporate and branch level responsible for the sustainability strategy and policies.
+- Interviewing management (and/or relevant staff) at corporate (and business/division/cluster/local) level responsible for the sustainability strategy, policy and results;

-- Interviewing relevant staff responsible for providing sustainability information, carrying out internal control procedures on the data and consolidating the data in the sustainability information.
+- Interviewing relevant staff responsible for providing the information for, carrying out internal control procedures on, and consolidating the data in the sustainability information.

-- An analytical review of the data and trends submitted for consolidation at corporate level.
+- Performing an analytical review of the data and trends.

 PricewaterhouseCoopers Accountants N.V.